 Study and discussion of significant topics and problems.
 Offered by visiting faculty and/or for extension programs.
 Repeatable five times up to four credits.
 A-F only.
 Pre: consent.

 Internship work experience for NREM majors.
 Completion of writing assignments with a minimum of 4,000 words.
 A-F only.
-Pre: 292.
+Pre: consent of instructor.

 (2 Lec, 1 3-hr Lab) Senior-level capstone for NREM.
 Ecosystem management within problem-solving context.
 Applications of research and analytical methods, management tools to case studies.
 Focus on student teamwork and oral communications.
 NREM majors only.
 A-F only.
-Pre: 310, 301/SUST 311 (or concurrent), 302/SUST 312 (or concurrent), and senior; or consent.
-(Cross-listed as SUST 494)
+Pre: Senior standing or consent.
+(Crosslisted as SUST 494)

 Repeatable up to four credits.
 Pre: senior standing and consent.